 Our careers are still decided by what would earn us the most money or what would be the most prestigious in society.
 But with my limited experience and understanding of this phenomenon, I got thinking; what if we didn’t need to use this external carrot and stick anymore?
 As humans, we should be evolved enough to already know what is good for us and bad for us and not use that to motivate or drive our behavior.
 Rather, perhaps, we need to dig deeper, start to access what truly motivates us.
 At the expense of sounding like I'm preaching, I tried to imagine a world where there is no carrot or stick.
 To be honest, we are in the making, with our advancements in technology such as self driving cars and new economic concepts such as universal basic income, there is a high likelihood of money not being a carrot in the near future.
 Even social expectations are less important today than they were several years ago.

 So what would I do, if I had nothing to do?
 For a long time I'd thought the only thing I wanted was to help people, again cliché and preachy.
 But though this thought process, I realized that what I really want to do is to have conversations.
 One on one conversations that bring value to both parties through the sharing of ideas and insights and ideally through this conversation, I'm able to help people.
 While this might not have been my exact thinking when I started in recruitment 2 years ago, looking back I inadvertently picked a career that allows me to do just that!
 Moreover, I realized that my successes have been built on the basis of these conversations.
 And because of this, I am able to be a better recruiter, as its important for me to understand beyond your qualifications and achievements, it's about your motivations and career path.
 Because I don't want to fill jobs, I want to build careers.

 Author: Kopal Manglik - Executive, Accounting & Finance Recruitment at Argyll Scott Hong Kong.

-Contact Kopal on email@example.comPosted over 7 years ago
+Contact Kopal on email@example.comPosted almost 8 years ago